dotflow-io/dotflow/docs/index.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dotflow?style=flat-square)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/dotflow?style=flat-square)

-This is a very simple library that is still in the early stages of development.
-The main goal of this tool is to create a simple and secure workflow for executing any type of task.
-The library's API design was made to make it easy to add tasks and control their execution.
-To keep it simple, just instantiate the `DotFlow` class, use the `add` method, and the `start` method to begin execution.
+With Dotflow, you get a powerful and easy-to-use library designed to create execution pipelines without complication.
+Add tasks intuitively and control the entire process with just a few commands.

+Our goal is to make task management faster and more secure, without overwhelming you with complexity.
+Simply instantiate the DotFlow class, add your tasks with the `add` method, and start execution with the `start` method.

 Start with the basics [here](https://dotflow-io.github.io/dotflow/nav/getting-started/).